Maritime Archives and Library

 The Maritime Archives and Library at Merseyside Maritime Museum houses an extensive collection of maritime books and documents spanning three centuries.
 These include one of the finest collections of merchant shipping records in the UK.

-We are happy to answer enquiries about our collections but are unable to answer enquiries on maritime history or undertake detailed research into the collections on your behalf.
+When we reopen in 2018 we will be happy to answer enquiries about our collections but are unable to answer enquiries on maritime history or undertake detailed research into the collections on your behalf.

 If you are researching maritime history or tracing your ancestors then we suggest you start by looking through our extensive online information sheets.
 These cover a wide range of maritime subjects as well as lots of information about the records we hold - and recommended alternative sources of information for records that are not in our collections.